ibrahim-mo/CarND-Vehicle-Detection/writeup.md

 After extracting the concatenated features, I normalized them with the `scikit-learn`'s `StandardScaler()`, which standardizes the combined image features with zero mean and unit variance.

 Then, I chose the SVM classifier, but tried three different kernels: `LinearSVC()`, `SVC()` with default `kernel='rbf'`, and `SVC(kernel='poly')` with default `degree=3`.
-I found that the linear SVC was the fastest of the three, the polynomial SVC was extremely slow (crashed or ran out of memory after several hours), and the RBF SVC was in between (finished after several hours).
+I found that the linear SVC was the fastest of the three, the polynomial SVC was extremely slow (crashed or ran out of memory after several hours), and the RBF SVC was in between but it was still very slow (more than 20 times slower than `LinearSVC()`, although I ran it on a t2.txlarge AWS instance).

-I finally chose the extracted features trained with the RBT SVM classifier (`svm.SVC()` default) over the Linear SVM classifier (`svm.LinearSVC()`), as it produced better prediction results (which showed in the output video).
+I finally chose to train the extracted features with the Linear SVM classifier (`LinearSVC()`), although the RBF-kernel SVM classifier (default `SVC()`) did slightly better on examples images and the test video, but due to speed it was not practical to experiment with it within a reasonable amount of time.

-The code for normalizing the image features and training the SVC classifier is at lines 103 through 124 of file `extract_features.py`
+The code for normalizing the image features and training the Linear SVC classifier is at lines 102 through 131 of file `extract_features.py`

 ### Sliding Window Search